Zillowe FoundationZillowe Documentation

 The repo.yaml file

 A Zoi package registry is defined by a repo.yaml file at its root.
 This file contains metadata about the repository, such as its name, description, and the URLs for its git repository and pre-built packages.
+When you run zoi sync, Zoi also automatically imports any PGP keys listed in the pgp section.

 Here are the fields available in repo.yaml: